C99

-C99 (previously known as C9X) is an informal name for ISO/IEC 9899:1999, a past version of the C programming language standard.
+C99 (C9X during its development, formally ISO/IEC 9899:1999) is a past version of the C programming language open standard.
 It extends the previous version (C90) with new features for the language and the standard library, and helps implementations make better use of available computer hardware, such as IEEE 754-1985 floating-point arithmetic, and compiler technology.
-The C11 version of the C programming language standard, published in 2011, replaces C99.
+The C11 version of the C programming language standard, published in 2011, updates C99.

 History

 After ANSI produced the official standard for the C programming language in 1989, which became an international standard in 1990, the C language specification remained relatively static for some time, while C++ continued to evolve, largely during its own standardization effort.
 Normative Amendment 1 created a new standard for C in 1995, but only to correct some details of the 1989 standard and to add more extensive support for international character sets.
 The standard underwent further revision in the late 1990s, leading to the publication of ISO/IEC 9899:1999 in 1999, which was adopted as an ANSI standard in May 2000.
 The language defined by that version of the standard is commonly referred to as "C99".
 The international C standard is maintained by the working group ISO/IEC JTC1/SC22/WG14.